FacetInteractive/mautic-k8s/.github/ISSUE_TEMPLATE/bug_report.md

 [//]: # ( Invisible comment:
-Please check for related errors in the latest log file in [mautic root]/app/log/ and/or the web server's logs and post them here.
+Please check for related errors in the latest log file in /log and/or the web server's logs and post them here.
 Be sure to remove sensitive information if applicable. )